antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Denmark%20Energy%20Price%20Forecasting/PNG/PNG/price_correlation_DK2.png" width="450"/>
 </p>

-The coefficient patterns are economically intuitive.
-Lagged price variables remain highly relevant, confirming that short-term persistence continues to matter in electricity markets.
-At the same time, the added market drivers help explain part of the variation that pure autoregressive features miss.
-Wind generation is expected to show a negative relationship with prices, since higher renewable output increases supply and tends to push prices down.
-Temperature helps proxy demand conditions, while gas prices reflect the cost pressure coming from thermal generation.
-The fact that these variables contribute alongside lagged prices reinforces the idea that Danish electricity prices are shaped by both market memory and contemporaneous fundamentals.
+Lagged prices remain highly relevant, confirming the importance of short-term persistence in electricity markets.
+The market drivers add extra explanatory power by capturing part of the variation missed by the baseline model.
+In economic terms, wind generation, temperature and gas prices help connect the forecast to the physical and cost structure of the market.

 ---